andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 At this level of detail, there were quite clearly many types of case, which were related (more on that later) but were also very different.

 This is where the tensions arose.
 How to square the circle?
 How could I reconcile the pull in these two opposed directions?
-To keep the shared concept (which at some level wa correct - a case was a case from some perspectives) but balance it with the need for explicit differences.
+To keep the shared concept (which at some level was correct - a case was a case from some perspectives) but balance it with the need for explicit differences.

 NEAR ENEMY: Don't solve one problem at the expense of another.
 Embrace all the important tensions, and use the tools of DDD to make them and the solution to reconciling them explicit.

-I went back to DDD; and there was something to help me out: (Shared Kernels and the) Abstract Core.

 ---